-“A Wrong Future” is produced by 11.11.11 (a coalition of NGOs, unions, movements and various solidarity groups located in Flanders), and confronts politicians with the legacy they will leave behind once their political career is over, what achievements they may be proud of and what regrets they might have.
+“A Wrong Future” is produced by 11.11.11 (a coalition of NGOs, unions, movements, and various solidarity groups located in Flanders), and confronts politicians with the legacy they will leave behind once their political career is over, what achievements they may be proud of, and what regrets they might have.
 Since climate change and global warming are a matter of urgency, politicians have a huge responsibility now, and to speed things up, cast and crew collaborated on this short strictly as a labor of love.
-Timing was very crucial—with the 2019 European Parliament election coming up later this month, along with federal and regional elections in Belgium on the same day—so there was no time to lose.
-Time’s up, in so many ways, unless of course we’ve reached the point that common sense doesn’t make sense any longer.
+The timing was very crucial—with the 2019 European Parliament election coming up later this month, along with federal and regional elections in Belgium on the same day—so there was no time to lose.
+Time’s up, in so many ways, unless, of course, we’ve reached the point that common sense doesn’t make sense any longer.

 Mr. Roskam, as a renowned filmmaker of feature films, is it easy for you to put all your creative energy into a twelve-minute short?

 I think restrictions always make us creative.
-Not freedom, that makes us a little but lazy and it makes me panick.
-Like most people you become more creative and more focused when there are restrictions and limitations.
+Not freedom; that makes us a little bit lazy and it makes me panick.
+Like most people, you become more creative and more focused when there are restrictions and limitations.
 So I’m good, I like it.
 Making a short is another way of working compared to making a feature, but I had already made four short films.
-So this is now my fifth and I’m very happy it hopefully has a political and civil impact.
+So this is now my fifth, and I’m very happy it hopefully has a political and civil impact.

 What did the shooting schedule look like?